dgra-cam/dgra-website/content/docs/lore/names.md

 Henslow Crescent

-: [John Stevens Henslow] (1796-1861) was an Anglican priest, botanist and geologist, and Darwin's friend and academic advisor.
+: The Reverend [John Stevens Henslow] (1796-1861) was an Anglican priest, botanist and geologist, and Darwin's friend and academic advisor.

 Horace Walk